 As defined by the American Psychiatric Association, Dyscalculia is “a specific learning disorder that is characterised by impairments in learning basic arithmetic facts, processing numerical magnitude and performing accurate and fluent calculation.”

-More information can be found at the British Dyslexia Association website.
+For more information click here to visit the British Dyslexia Association website.

 Dyslexia is a relatively common condition epitomised by chronic difficulties with reading, writing, and spelling.
 It can be inherited (Developmental Dyslexia) or can be caused by damage to the brain (Acquired Dyslexia).